Temple University

-Temple University (Temple or TU) is a public state-related research university in Philadelphia, Pennsylvania.
-It was founded in 1884 by the Baptist minister Russell Conwell and his congregation Grace Baptist Church of Philadelphia then called Baptist Temple.
-On May 12, 1888, it was renamed the Temple College of Philadelphia.
-By 1907, the institution revised its institutional status and was incorporated as a research university.
+Temple University (Temple or TU) is a public state-related research university in Philadelphia, Pennsylvania, United States.
+It was founded in 1884 by the Baptist minister Russell Conwell and his congregation at the Grace Baptist Church of Philadelphia, then called Baptist Temple.
+Today, Temple is the second-largest university in Pennsylvania by enrollment and awarded 9,128 degrees in the 2023–24 academic year.
+It has a worldwide alumni base of 378,012, with 352,175 alumni residing in the United States.